intrinsic-dev/aic/docker/aic_eval/README.md

 ```

 > [!TIP]
-> You may omit `--unshare-netns -a --network=aic` flags to let the container use the host network.
+> You may omit `--unshare-all -a --network=aic` flags to let the container use the host network.
 Note that during evaluation, there will be no external network access so it is recommended to test with a private network.

 ## Building